 Firecracker Chicken Lettuce Wraps

-- 1 lb chicken tenders cut in small, even dice
+- 1 lb chicken tenders, cut in very small dice

 - 1/4 cup fresh minced ginger

-- 4 dried hot pepper thinly sliced (or chili pepper flakes to taste)
+- hot pepper, dried or fresh, thinly sliced (or chili pepper flakes to taste)

-- 1 head butter lettuce individual leaves separated
+- 1 large head butter lettuce individual leaves separated

 - sliced green onions